 And that’s what we’ll be focusing right now – the best shaving gels.

-Before revealing the list, I feel that it’s important that you know what exactly a shaving gel is.
-Lots of men mistake cheap foam aerosol “shave gels” as a true shaving gel but that simply isn’t the case.
+Before revealing the list, I feel that it’s vital that you know what exactly a shaving gel is.
+Lots of men mistake cheap foam aerosol “shave gels” as a true shaving gel, but that just isn’t the case.

 True shaving gels don’t have that property.
-In fact these products hardly produce any lather at all.
+In fact, these products hardly produce any lather at all.
 Instead of a thick white shaving cream like appearance, shaving gels come has a thin soap-like lather.
-It’s hardly looks like a shaving cream or shaving soap.
+It hardly looks like shaving cream or shaving soap.

 I’ve also written an in-depth guide comparing a safety razor and cartridge razor from the pros and cons to cost differences.
 These should help you make the right choice between these two types of razors.